Wave of grief as mortal remains of soldiers reach their native places; Anti-China protests in several parts

 India wants peace but is capable of giving befitting reply if instigated, he said and asserted that the sacrifice of the army men will not go in vain.
 The PM, who was speaking on day two of the virtual conference with chief ministers on the coronavirus crisis, also observed a few minutes of silence along with the other leaders in memory of the bravehearts.

-Lt Governor of Ladakh R K Mathur took part in the wreath laying ceremony for three army personnel from the Union Territory.
+Lt Governor of Ladakh R K Mathur took part in the wreath laying ceremony for three army personnel.
 Odisha Chief Minister Naveen Patnaik on Wednesday announced Rs 25 lakh each as ex-gratia to the families of two slain soldiers from the state.

 Punjab Chief Minister Amarinder Singh declared an ex-gratia compensation of up to 12 lakh, along with a government job to a next of kin of the deceased.
 West Bengal Chief Minister Mamata Banerjee announced a compensation of Rs 5 lakh and a government job for kin of each of the two soldiers from the state.

-Protesters also took to the streets in several cities like Ahmedabad, Vadodara and Surat in Gujarat, and in Uttar Pradesh, shouting anti-China slogans and dmeanding a boycott of its goods.
+Protesters also took to the streets in several cities in Gujarat, Bihar and Uttar Pradesh, shouting anti-China slogans and demanding a boycott of its goods.
 A group of ex-armymen gathered near the Chinese embassy in Delhi to protest and were later dispersed.

 The Army initially said on Tuesday that an officer and two soldiers were killed.
 But in a late evening statement it revised the figure to 20 saying 17 others who "were critically injured in the line of duty and exposed to sub-zero temperatures at the standoff location succumbed to their injuries."
-Government sources said the Chinese side too suffered "proportionate casualties" but chose not to speculate on the number.
-It is the biggest confrontation between the two militaries after their 1967 clashes in Nathu La when India lost around 80 soldiers while over 300 Chinese army personnel were killed in the confrontation.
+Government sources said the Chinese side too suffered "proportionate casualties".
+It is the biggest confrontation between the two militaries after their 1967 clashes in Nathu La when India lost around 80 soldiers while over 300 Chinese army personnel were killed.

 ALSO READ